theGuildHall/pwnbox/README.md

 `source ~/.bashrc`

 ### NOTE: Once you are connected to the HTB vpn, you'll see your IP and other info in your termianl.
 Otherwise, it'll just show your username/host and current working directory.

+### Powershell terminal (optional)

+Since ParrotOS doesn't come with the Powershell core installed, you can add it with:

+`sudo apt install -y powershell`

+Confirm that it is installed with

+`pwsh`

+Once installed, you can further customize the terminal by creating a folder in your `/home/[username]/.config/powershell/Microsoft.PowerShell_profile.ps1`

+`mkdir ~/.config/powershell/`

+Then copy over the `Microsoft.PowerShell_profile.ps1` to your location (copy and pasting leads to a bunch of question marks)

+`cp ~/gitclones/Microsoft.PowerShell_profile.ps1 ~/.config/powershell/Microsoft.PowerShell_profile.ps1`

 ## Step 4: Update theme